masikol/barapost/README.md

         Default is megaBlast;

-    -l (--local-fasta-to-db) --- your own FASTA file that will be added to downloaded database or used instead of it if you omit 'prober.py' step;
+    -l (--local-fasta-to-db) --- your own FASTA file that will be added to downloaded database (or used instead of it if you omit 'prober.py' step);

     -t (--threads) --- number of threads to launch;
 ```